 Watch the birdie.
 Eagles Flying in Ballymote is open from April to October and has an indoor area so rain isn’t an issue.

 To the market.
 At the weekends you’ll find several markets in Sligo – most of them are under cover including Rathcormac, Beltra, Drummartin, Strandhill and Cliffoney.
+Check opening times as some close for the Winter.

 Go to the theatre.
 The Hawk’s Well theatre host various shows, comedy and music events and they also have workshops for all ages.